 Not sure what your skin type is?
 Please read our guide on Skin types & skin conditions.

 As you can see, I have tested the pH for you guys.
-It has a pH of 6 ~ 6.8, weakly acidic, so it is safe to use on compromised skin barriers.
+It has a pH of 6 ~ 6.8 and is weakly acidic, so it is safe to use on compromised skin barriers.

 Purito Centella Unscented Recovery Cream Ingredients